lowRISC/opentitan/doc/project/development_stages.md

 Once the specification has been shared with the OpenTitan audience and sufficient review has been completed, this phase is exited.

 The next life stage is **Development**.
-The hardware IP is being developed in GitHub, the specification is converted to Markdown, and design and verification planning is underway.
+The hardware IP is being developed in GitHub, the specification is converted to Markdown, and design and dv planning is underway.
 This is a long phase expected to last until a more formal review is requested for full completion sign-off.
 When in Development phase, the stage tracking of the design and verification milestones are valid.
 See those sections that follow for details there.